khelben/owasp-top-10-presentation/slides.md

 ## THIS TALK

 * explain each topic
-* provide a simple solution for mitigation
+* show means to prevent

 ---